-- 1. Water play helps children to learn and explore new skills and promotes sensory development and scientific and mathematical concepts including volume and space. - 2.
+- Water play helps children to learn and explore new skills and promotes sensory development and scientific and mathematical concepts including volume and space. - 2.
 When water troughs are in use, will be directly supervised, regardless of the volume of water.
 Water troughs must not be filled until an educator is available to supervise the activity at all times.
 If, for any reason it cannot be supervised, the water needs to be tipped out immediately. - 3.
 Water play activities must only be offered in a water trough that is in a stand, or on a table.
 Troughs will not be used on the ground. - 4.
 Children should be discouraged from drinking the water from the trough.
 If the water becomes contaminated from children drinking or spitting in it, it needs to be tipped out, and the trough disinfected before refilling. - 5.
 At the end of each water play activity the trough must be emptied and cleaned immediately.
-It must never be left full in the outdoor yards - always empty before going inside. - 6.
+It must never be left full in the outdoor yards always empty before going inside. - 6.
 When tipping water troughs out, manual handling procedures must be adhered to. - 7.
-Educators will undertake a Risk Assessment looking at potential risks associated with proposed water play activities including: - Identifying potential hazard and harms - Assessing the likelihood and consequences of each - Risk assessment and subsequence controls will take into account the age, ability, interests and experiences of children likely to be involved in the experience or activity.
+Educators will undertake a Risk Assessment looking at potential risks associated with proposed water play activities including: - i.
+Identifying potential hazard and harms - j.
+Assessing the likelihood and consequences of each - k.
+Risk assessment and subsequence controls will take into account the age, ability, interests and experiences of children likely to be involved in the experience or activity. - 8.
+Educators will ensure all Excursions planned have assessed the potential of managing risks around water.

-Source: Kidsafe Victoria NQS 2.3.1, 2.3.2 & 7
+Source: Kidsafe Victoria

+NQS 2.3.1, 2.3.2 & 7: ACEQUA Excursions ACEQUA fact sheet "Excursions" 1st Oct 2020 http://files.acecqa.gov.au/files/National-Quality-Framework-Resources-Kit/NQF-Resource-02-Guide-to-

-http://files.acecqa.gov.au/files/National-Quality-Framework-Resources-Kit/NQF-Resource-02-Guide-to-ECS-Law-Regs.pdf 1/2/18
+ECS-Law-Regs.pdf 3/3/30